gosystemsgmbh/RI_Framework/README.md

 Each release contains a description about its assemblies, namespaces, types, and members.

 The project itself and its structure/organization is described in the [project documentation](DOCUMENTATION.md).

+The version history is documented in the [changelog](CHANGELOG.md).

 ## Contribution & Issues